Connecting classical finite exchangeability to quantum theory: The classical de Finetti's representation theorem

 As mentioned in Section \ref{sec:intro}, one known issue with the above theorem is that the assumption of an infinite exchangeable sequence is necessary for the specific representation to hold \cite{deFinetti1930,diaconis1980}.
 As a counter-example, consider:

 for all $i \neq j =1,2,\dots,6$.
-The variables $t_1,t_2$ are exchangeable.
+The variables $t_1,t_2$ are { finitely} exchangeable.
 Assume that a representation like \eqref{eq:reprTh0} holds.
 Then for all $i$, would imply that $q$ puts mass $1$ at all the $\theta_i=0$, which is impossible.
 This means that, although the $P$ in \eqref{eq:psym} is a valid probability, we cannot express it as \eqref{eq:reprTh0}.
 In other words, exchangeability is not equivalent to independence.

 Examples of situations that are truly finitely exchangeable were already discussed by de Finetti in \cite{deFinetti1930}.
-They can be illustrated by the act of selecting items from an urn without replacement.
+They can be illustrated by the act of selecting items from an urn without replacement.\\

 \begin{example} Suppose we have an urn containing one black (B) ball and one white (W) ball.
 Draw out balls, one at a time and without replacement, and note the colour.
-We denote with
+Then we have that